bitnami/charts/bitnami/mysql/README.md

 The [Bitnami MySQL](https://github.com/bitnami/bitnami-docker-mysql) image stores the MySQL data and configurations at the `/bitnami/mysql` path of the container.

 The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
-The volume is created using dynamic volume provisioning, by default.
+The volume is created using dynamic volume provisioning by default.
 An existing PersistentVolumeClaim can be defined.